 In 1994, two churches did a survey in the community asking what was the greatest need.
 As a result, an old sewing factory in Paradise, PA was converted into The Factory Youth Center.
-In 2006, Chuck Holt became the first full-time director and brought a vision of expanding the services to include social services for adults.
+In 2006, The Factory expanded the services to include social services for adults.
 The organization continued to grow and in 2011, the name was changed to The Factory Ministries.
-Under the leadership of the President/CEO, Chuck Holt, The Factory Ministries offers a youth center, a food pantry, and social services.
+The Factory Ministries now offers a youth center, a food pantry, and social services.
 The Factory has become a hub for connecting needs and resources in eastern Lancaster county, PA.

 The strategic partnerships throughout the community became known as The Together Initiative Network.
 This movement, which started in just the Pequea Valley area, has now grown to include partners throughout all of Lancaster, County, PA.
 The Factory Ministries and its collaborative partners have developed a system for overcoming poverty using the Bridges Framework of the aha!
 Process and Dr. Ruby Payne.